drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ##### Blank detection

 Blank detection is an important feature in camera trap workflows due to the high prevalence of blank videos.
 In our holdout set, 42% of videos contain no animal activity.
-The blank detection model achieved 87% recall (correctly identifies 11,288 of 13,034 blank videos) and 84% precision (13,507 videos predicted as blank, of which 11,288 were correct).
+The `blank_nonblank` model achieved 87% recall (correctly identifies 11,288 of 13,034 blank videos) and 84% precision (13,507 videos predicted as blank, of which 11,288 were correct).

 #### Configuration and customization